JSotres/labelFZ/README.md

 # labelFZ
 Application for labelling points of interest in AFM force ramps/curves.

+I use it to create datasets that later on I can use to train algorithms for automated detection of such points, which vcan be e.g., contact points, indentations and adhesion events.

 Briefly it allows to:
 1. Open a number of AFM force curves (fz) or a force volume file, and visualize each force curve individually.
 At present, it only works for data obtained with the Nanoscope 9 software.
 2. Select an array of points for each fz.